Lemon Rosemary Chicken

 Prep Time 10 minutes

-This lemon rosemary chicken with potatoes is an easy recipe that's loaded with delicious flavor.
-Perfect for busy weeknights, it's sure to become a family favorite!
+This Lemon Rosemary Chicken is an easy recipe that's full of all the delicious flavors of lemon and rosemary combined.
+Perfect for busy weeknights, it's guaranteed to become a family favorite!

 Ingredients